KDAZ: Early years

-For most of its early years, it broadcast Christian radio shows day and night.
+For most of its history, KDAZ broadcast Christian radio shows day and night.
 KDAZ was acquired by its current owner, Pan American Broadcasting, on November 17, 2003.

 In 2021, KDAZ moved down the AM dial to 700 AM.
 The new frequency allowed it to operate with a non-directional antenna using a single tower.

 FM and TV simulcast

 In February 2016, a construction permit was granted by the Federal Communications Commission to move FM translator station K230BB from Fowler, Colorado, into the Albuquerque radio market on 96.9 MHz.
 It would simulcast KDAZ on the FM band at 70 watts from atop Sandia Crest.
 The translator was licensed on October 13, 2016 as K245CD.
 However it had not begun broadcasting until early 2017.
 In December 2016, Pan American Broadcasting purchased the translator from Mountain Community Translators for $30,000.
 The power was upgraded from 70 watts to 160 watts in early March 2017.

 KDAZ can also be heard on the Sky Angel television programming service, located on channel 9773 over satellite and channel 229 over IPTV.
 Audio can also be heard on television stations KCHF channel 11.5 in Santa Fe and KNMQ-LD channel 43.6 in Albuquerque.